joseph-montanez/raylib-php/notes/Creating Functions in PHP Internals.md

 echo $value; // 23
 ```

-In this function, this is explictly overriding the parameter.
+In this function, this is explicitly overriding the parameter.
 This is normally called an **out** variable.
 Its used to return mutliple values.
 Circling back to the Zend API, if you take that example and want to write it in C, then the following would be defined.

 ```c
 ZEND_BEGIN_ARG_INFO_EX(arginfo_SetCameraPanControl, 0, 1, 1)